eclipse-archived/ceylon-lang.org/documentation/1.0/tour/classes.md

 Type (interface, class, and type parameter) names must start with an initial capital letter.
 Member (method and attribute) and local names start with an initial lowercase letter or underscore.
-The Ceylon compiler is watching you.
-If you try to write `class hello` or `String Name`, you'll get a compilation error.
+The Ceylon compiler is very fussy about this.
+You'll get a compilation error if you write:

+    class hello() { ... } //compile error

+or:

+    String Name = .... //compile error

-(There is a way to work around this restriction, which is mainly useful when calling legacy Java code.
+There is a way to work around this restriction, which is mainly useful when calling legacy Java code.
 You can "force" the compiler to understand that an identifier is a type name by prefixing it with `\I`, or that it is a member or local name by prefixing it with `\i`.
-For example, `\iRED` is considered an initial lowercase identifier.)
+For example, `\iRED` is considered an initial lowercase identifier.

+So the following declarations are acceptable, but definitely not recommended, except in the interop scenario:

+    class \Ihello() { ... } //OK, but not recommended

+and:

+    String \iName = .... //OK, but not recommended

 ## Creating your own class